Making my holiday at the Riu Palace Tropical Bay into one of the vegan vacations of my dreams.

 Be sure to reserve your spot at a restaurant two nights in advance.
 Sometimes you can reserve a table one night ahead of time, but these fill up fast.
 Also, mention that you require a special diet so they can prepare ahead of time if necessary.

 After my first night, the wait staff remembered that I was vegan and always discussed my meal once I arrived at the restaurant.

 On the first evening, we dined at the Japanese restaurant.
-Eager to please, several dishes were brought out and I wasn’t able to finish everything!
 The food was delicious.
-I was served veggie fresh rolls (without shrimp), vegetarian sushi, a big salad with cashews, hummus with crackers, and a tofu stir fry.
+I ate veggie fresh rolls (without shrimp), vegetarian sushi, a big salad with cashews, hummus with crackers, and a tofu stir fry.
 After we finished eating, the chef came to our table to ask how we enjoyed our meal.
-He was from Tokyo and had worked in his own restaurants for years before moving to Jamaica to work at the resort.
+The chef worked at his own restaurants in Tokyo for years before moving to Jamaica to work at the resort.

 The next night we went to Krystal, the fusion restaurant.
 We dined here on a couple of occasions and I ate similar meals both times.
 I really enjoyed the modern decor of the restaurant and the stylish glass serving platters.
 I ate hummus with freshly made plantain chips, a giant salad, a vegetable couscous dish, and an artfully arranged fruit dessert topped with granita.
-These were all available on the vegetarian menu, except the couscous was modified into an entree from a side dish option on the regular menu.
+You’ll find everything on the vegetarian menu, except the couscous (a side dish on the regular menu made vegan).